carlosramosgallardo/bombmin/sql/README.md

 ---

-## 📁 Notes
+## Notes

-- All views are read-only and auto-updating based on the `games` table.
+- All views are read-only and update automatically from `games`.
-- These queries are used in Supabase + Next.js to build the chart and leaderboard.

----

-## 🧠 License

-MIT — See root LICENSE file.
+- Used by charts, leaderboard, token logic and API endpoints.